practicalli/spacemacs/docs/spacemacs-basics/working-with-projects/tidying-up-buffers.md

 [![Spacemacs - Helm Transient State menu](/images/spacemacs-helm-transient-state-menu.png)](/images/spacemacs-helm-transient-state-menu.png)

-> #### Hint::Gnome Desktop keybinding conflict
+!!!
+HINT "Gnome Desktop keybinding conflict"
-> `M-SPC` is used by the Gnome desktop for the window menu, so recommend you change the Gnome keyboard settings to use a different binding, i.e. `Super w`.
+    `M-SPC` is used by the Gnome desktop for the window menu, so recommend you change the Gnome keyboard settings to use a different binding, i.e. `Super w`.